 With its stunning Victorian promenade, the charming town of Largs is the perfect place to enjoy a relaxing day by the seaside.
 Make sure to visit Nardini’s – the town’s famous art deco ice cream parlour that has been named one of Scotland’s best.
 Home to the nation’s largest marina, it’s easy to get on the water, with ferries to Cumbrae leaving from the town, as well as other boat trips.
 The town was also the site of a victory over invading Vikings in 1263, and this heritage is still celebrated today.
 Journey back in time to a Longhouse at Vikingar!, and live like the one-time invaders did at the annual Largs Viking Festival – a week-long celebration of Viking culture.

 Just 18 miles from Ayr, Loch Doon is a stunning freshwater loch with loads to discover.
 Explore the ruins of Loch Doon Castle at the south end.
 Originally located on an island in the loch, after water levels were raised in the 1930s the castle was dismantled and moved to the shore.
 Visit the Round House Café at the northern end, and watch ospreys and their chicks, who nest by the loch.
 After you’ve fuelled up, begin the nearby walk into the stunning Ness Glen, a beautiful wooded gorge that follows the River Doon.
-At the end of the night, you can discover all the wonders of the night sky at the Scottish Dark Sky Observatory, just a few miles down the road.

 It’s impossible to talk about the village of Turnberry without mentioning golf.
 Home to two championship courses and a golf academy, it’s the perfect base for golfers.
 The iconic Turnberry Lighthouse sits on the Ailsa Course, but did you know it also sits alongside the ruins of Turnberry Castle, which is thought to be the birthplace of Robert the Bruce?
 Their position on the coastline also offers fantastic views across to Ailsa Craig.
 The island is known both for its bird sanctuary and its granite – almost 70% of all curling stones are made from granite from the island!